Greyisheep/hashem-api-tutorial/Day-1/facilitator-guide.md

 - [ ] Error response patterns
 - [ ] API type decision framework
 - [ ] Legacy integration strategy
+- [ ] Forked taskflow-api repository
+- [ ] Submitted at least one PR with new endpoint
+- [ ] Reviewed at least one peer's PR

 ---